Uk2607/Minesweeper/README.md

 # Minesweeper
-A basic minesweeper game built in C++.
+This is an implementation of the classic game Minesweeper in C++.
+My intent in writing this program was to practice recursion.